grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 When they stuck their noses into the cargo hold and Hemi brought the lights up, it still smelled a little damp.
 Hemi was certain the quilted patchwork of steel and frozen slag that covered the split seam of the hull was still seeping.
 They might never have a completely dry cargo hold again.
 That was OK, that's what bilge pumps were for.
 But the accumulating bilge water was another good reason to shift the cargo and get some play in the boat trim.

 Gregory had stacked the wooden crates into the hold inexpertly.
 There was a bit of an art to it, and Gregory had only the beginnings of the skill needed.
 The crates had been initially laid down all the way up and down the length of the hull along the sides.
 This was a good start, forming the base for putting the rest of the crates on the top.
 But then Gregory had gotten lazy and stacked the additional layers of crates mostly towards the bow.
-That was easier to do and kept the crates out of the way for crew moving in and out of the cargo bay, but put more weight in the bow than Hemi wanted.
-They needed to move some of the upper layers of the crates in the front towards the rear of the cargo bay while still leaving enough room for the crew to get through the crates.
+That was easier to do and kept the crates out of the way for crew moving in and out of the cargo hold, but put more weight in the bow than Hemi wanted.
+They needed to move some of the upper layers of the crates in the front towards the rear of the cargo hold while still leaving enough room for the crew to get through the crates.

-Hemi had Owen rig a block and chain to sliding fixtures on the roof of the cargo bay.
+Hemi had Owen rig a block and chain to sliding fixtures on the roof of the cargo hold.
 Then Owen would climb up on the stack and throw straps around each crate they wanted to move.
 Hemi and Bastian would pull the chain through the tackle while Owen guided it off the stack.
-The three of them would then pull the airborne crate up the length of the cargo bay, and Owen and Bastian would push it with poles while Hemi lowered it to it's new place.
+The three of them would then pull the airborne crate up the length of the cargo hold, and Owen and Bastian would push it with poles while Hemi lowered it to it's new place.

 [//]: # (Early-evening: day 1, run to Stilt City)
 It took a few hours to make a first pass at rearrangin the crates.
 When Hemi felt like the weight distribution might be good, he left Owen and Bastian smoking in the cargo hold while he ran up to the control room.
 There, Hemi and Percy made adjustments to the trim of the boat and Hemi went back down to the cargo hold to move a few more crates around.
 It took another hour and three more trips up to the control room before Hemi was happy with the way the cargo sat and the boat was trimmed.